Remy349/todo-app-flask-reactjs/README.md

 ## Built with

-The project was developed from scratch with Frontend and Backend technologies, for the communication between the client and the server I implemented an REST API, which is responsible for returning the necessary data in JSON format to the client:
+The project was developed from scratch with Frontend and Backend technologies, for the communication between the client and the server I implemented a REST API, which is responsible for returning the necessary data in JSON format to the client:

 - Frontend:
   - ReactJS